HX-Rd/GoogleAuthLib/README.md

 Google Authentication library for Angular 6

 ## What does this library do?
 This library is a authentication library for Google signin, and the main objective is to make it as easy as possible.
-Its built on top of
-[angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) and it does all the heavy lifting.
-This library just fills in some of the variables to use google, as well as overwrite some functions in order to support the non JWT tokens that google uses for access tokens.
+The plugin dynamically creates a route that handles the callbacks from google and parses the token, as well as providing you with a store for the tokens.
-Also, the plugin dynamically creates a route that handles the callbacks from google and parses the token, as well as providing you with a sotre for the tokens.
+You can also provide templates for login, logout and loading, see examples below.

 ## What does the library provide
 The library provides one module `GoogleAuthLibModule`, that includes on component